 - Suture skin over the surgical site.

 Following your operation, a dressing or bandage will protect your surgical site.
-Dr. Fusi or Dr. Craig will check on your healing at follow-up appointments.
+Drs.
+Fusi and Craig will check on your healing at follow-up appointments.

 Recovering From Skin Cancer Reconstruction

 Recovering from skin cancer reconstruction depends on the extent of the reconstruction and type of procedure.
-Connecticut patients who require a skin or tissue graft to restore the appearance of their skin cancer scar will take longer to heal than a patient who only has sutures.
-For a general timeline for recovery, consult Dr. Fusi or Dr. Craig for detailed information.
+Houston patients who require a skin or tissue graft to restore the appearance of their skin cancer scar will take longer to heal than a patient who only has sutures.
+For a general timeline for recovery, consult our doctors for detailed information.